 The six islands in the archipelago’s northeast are known collectively as Nordoyggjar.
-Curved around a beautiful bay, Klaksvik is the Faroes’ second biggest town with a busy fishing port and magnificent Old Nordic Style church.
+Curved around a beautiful bay, Klaksvik, on Bordoy, is the Faroes’ second biggest town with a busy fishing port and magnificent Old Nordic Style church.
 On the skinny island of Kalsoy, hike out to the lonely lighthouse at Trollanes for breath-taking views, or contemplate the striking ‘Seal Woman‘ who guards the icy waters of Mikladalur.
 Ferries run to the remote islands of Svinoy and Fugloy in the furthest corners of the country.
 With seven of the Faroes’ 10 highest peaks, Nordoyggjar is ideal for climbing and hiking.

 Home to the Faroes’ only airport, Vagar is the starting point for most visits.
 With 50 summits and just six settlements, it’s an appealing landscape of rolling hills crisscrossed with hiking trails.
 In the mountainous northwest, the isolated village of Gasadalur has one of the island’s most picturesque waterfalls, plunging over high cliffs into the sea.
 Nearby, Leitisvatn Lake appears to float hauntingly above the ocean.
 Don’t miss a boat trip out to Mykines, the Faroes’ most westerly isle where you can walk amongst puffin burrows and cross the gorge by footbridge to Mykinesholmur lighthouse.